How teachers manage themselves in Chinese classes

 For second language learners, Mandarin Chinese is one of the most difficult languages to learn.
 The other side of the same coin is that Chinese is also one of the most difficult languages to teach.

-After years of teaching Chinese to non-Chinese speakers, April Zhang has recognised that effective learning takes place in, and is affected by, constantly changing structures, which, as a teacher, she can bring into her Chinese classes.
+After years of teaching Chinese to non-Chinese speakers, we have recognised that effective learning takes place in, and is affected by, constantly changing structures, which, as Chinese teachers, we can bring into our Chinese classes.
 These structures are dynamic, operate on different levels, and take on different directions.
 These structures are the mechanisms that make Chinese classes engaging and influence students’ performance both inside and outside of classroom.

 However, these structures are not a given.
-She must first of all manage herself well, in terms of managing her different roles in Chinese classes.
+Chinese teachers must first of all manage ourselves well, managing our different roles in Chinese classes.

 Roles, structures and dynamics in Chinese language classes